Skip to main content

 • Are you using CLA approaches to tackle challenges related to the Agency Learning Agenda?

-Remember, the CLA Case Competition is not a call for traditional success stories; we want to hear what’s working well, what you’re struggling with, and what you’ve learned along the way.
+This is not a call for traditional success stories; we want to hear what’s working well, what you’re struggling with, and what you’ve learned along the way.
 It can be about something big, or about one small practice that made an important difference to your work.
-Ultimately, your CLA case should showcase your team’s innovation and expertise, and in that way, help us all move the needle on strategic collaboration, continuous learning, and adaptive management.
+Ultimately, the Case Competition helps us learn about what works and what does not when implementing CLA.

 Learn More About CLA